Back to You (Selena Gomez song): Background and release

 Before its official announcement, the song was registered in ASCAP and teased by various US radio stations such as 104.7 KISS FM.
 Gomez finally confirmed the release through social media on May 1, as well as its inclusion on the soundtrack of the second season of the Netflix's original series 13 Reasons Why, in which she takes part as an executive producer.
 The song premiered on May 10 in Zane Lowe's Apple Music radio show Beats 1 as the release day's "World Record".
 She was also interviewed by Lowe and confirmed that her third solo studio album was being completed.

 Composition

 "Back to You" was written by Parrish Warrington, Diederik Van Elsas, Amy Allen, Micah Premnath, and Selena Gomez.
 The production was handled by Trackside and Ian Kirkpatrick, the latter also working on Gomez's previous single "Bad Liar".
-The track has been described as an emotional acoustic midtempo with country influences, being also called a "dance-pop anthem", as well as an electropop and EDM ballad.
+The track has been described as an emotional acoustic midtempo with country influences, being also called a "dance-pop anthem", as well as an electropop ballad.
 Gomez said that it was a "very special record" and that she wanted it to be "a beautiful message in a really complicated way but really fun".

 The song is performed in the key of F major with a tempo of 102 beats per minute in 4/4 time and follows a chord progression of Dm–B–F. Gomez's vocal range spans two octaves, from C3 to C5.